Yuan-Meng/personal_website/content/posts/causality.md

-# Method 1: Statistical control
+# Method 1: Statistical Control

 When life gives you a confounder, you can squeeze (weak) causation out of it using statistical control.
 The idea is that we hold confounders at constant values and only let the treatment vary; if the outcome changes, we can be a bit more confident that the treatment has an effect.
 Two common methods are regression and matching.